IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 The Authorization Client requests an access token using client credentials (or other supported means of authentication).
 This grant type SHALL be used by confidential clients only [OAuth 2.1, Section 4.2].

-The Authorization Client actor claiming the Authorization Server Metadata option SHALL use the *token_endpoint* URL from the Authorization Server Metadata Document to obtain the access token.
+An Authorization Client that supports the Authorization Server Metadata Option shall use the *token_endpoint* URL from the Authorization Server Metadata Document to obtain the access token.
+TODO: This option-specific rqmt is mixed in with non-option rqmts.
+Factor it out into a separate sub-section, or consider moving to the end of the section

 The Authorization Client makes a HTTP(s) POST request to the token endpoint with the following parameters in the HTTP request entity-body [OAuth 2.1, Section 4.2.2]:

 - *grant_type* (REQUIRED): The value of the parameter SHALL be *client_credentials*.
 - *resource* (OPTIONAL): Single valued identifier of the Resource Server api endpoint to be accessed [JWT Access Token, Section 3].

 - *scope* (OPTIONAL): The scope claimed by the Authorization Client.

-The request SHALL use the *application/x-www-form-urlencoded* format with a character encoding of UTF-8 [OAuth 2.1, Section 4.2.2].
+The request shall use the *application/x-www-form-urlencoded* format with a character encoding of UTF-8 [OAuth 2.1, Section 4.2.2].

-The Authorization Clients SHALL present its client\_id and client\_secret in a HTTP Basic Authentication Header to the Authorization Server.
+The Authorization Clients SHALL present its *client\_id* and *client\_secret* in a HTTP Basic Authentication Header to the Authorization Server.

-A non-normative example of the access token request with client authentication using the *client_id* and *client_secret* in the HTTP Authorization header, MAY be as follows:
+Figure 3.71.4.1.2 is a non-normative example of the access token request with client authentication using the *client_id* and *client_secret* in the HTTP Authorization header:

 ```http
 POST /token HTTP/1.1